-The first question a seller asks us as a website broker when looking to sell their online business: “What is it worth?”

-# Seen 2016/05/25

-The first question a seller asks us as a website broker when looking to sell their online business is, “What is it worth?”.
-So in 2012, we started analysing all online business transactions that we could find for the previous year and presented it in a report.
-Each year, we analyse the previous year’s sales to come up with industry averages.
-Fast forward to today and this article represents an analysis of sales data between 2011 and 2015.
+Back in 2008, we started analyzing all online business transactions that we could find for the previous year and presented it in a report to help online business owners, like you, sell your website.
+Each year, we analyze the previous year’s sales to come up with industry averages.
+Fast forward to today — this article represents a sales data analysis of the past 13 years from 2008-2021.

-What are the market trends?
+What are the Market Trends?

 - Advertising – a website monetized through ads or affiliate offers

-- Ecommerce – traditional e-commerce stores, drop-shipping and digital products
+- Ecommerce – traditional Ecommerce stores, drop-shipping and digital products

 - Lead Generation – websites monetized through selling leads